Journaling Improves Amputation Recovery

 Resolve Disagreements With Others

 Writing about misunderstandings rather than stewing over them will help you to understand another’s point of view.
 And you just may come up with a sensible resolution to the conflict.

 In addition to all of these benefits, keeping a journal allows you to track patterns, trends, and improvement and growth over time.
 When current circumstances appear insurmountable, you will be able to look back on previous dilemmas that you have since resolved.

 Your journaling will be most effective if you do it daily for about 20 minutes.
 Begin anywhere and forget spelling and punctuation.
 Write quickly, as this frees your brain from “shoulds” and other blocks to successful journaling.
 If it helps, pick a theme for the day, week, or month (for example, peace of mind, confusion, change, or anger).
 The most important rule of all is that there are no rules.

+It is clear that journaling improves amputee recovery.
 Through your writing, you’ll discover that your journal is an all-accepting, nonjudgmental friend.
 And it may provide the cheapest therapy you will ever get.
 But the effectiveness of this practice depends on what you write and how you write.
 The more honest you are, the more you can see the changes you have made.

 The main focus of journaling may vary as much as your personality.
 Your goals set the target you want to aim at, which varies every day.
 Once started, it is a matter of addressing how your goals have changed every time you begin journaling that day.
 One of the reasons why this format works is because writing down your goals every day reinforces your priorities.
 These changes show that what matters will change daily.
 This method helps you further refine your goals.
 The more you write, the more you notice that some become more specific while others are forgotten.
 Writing your goals every day helps you achieve what you want in life.
 It sends a message to your brain to take action until they become a reality.